 In light of this, the committee has chosen to revise the standard to align with best International Practices, encompassing various refrigerants in a unified standard.

-In the third revision of IS 5610, the title has been modified, alternative refrigerants in place of phased out refrigerants with specifications have been incorporated and modifications made in requirements of packing.
+In the third revision of IS 5610 the title has been modified, alternative refrigerants in place of phased out refrigerants with specifications have been incorporated and modifications made in requirements of packing.

 The designations of various types of refrigerants specified in this standard are based in the numbering system given in IS 16656 : 2017/ISO 817 : 2014.
 For the sake of clarity, the chemical formulae of the various types of the refrigerants including CAS number are also given.